oraichain/oraichain-static-files/mainnet-static-files/Genesis_validator.md

 setup
 ```

-After running, there will be an account.txt file generated, which stores your genesis account information as well as its mnemonic.
+After running, there will be an **account.txt** file generated, which stores your genesis account information as well as its mnemonic.
 Please keep it safe, and remove the file when you finish storing your account information.

-You also need to store two following files: .oraid/config/node_key.json and .oraid/config/priv_validator_key.json.
+You also need to store two following files: **.oraid/config/node_key.json, .oraid/config/priv_validator_key.json**.
 They contain your validator information for voting.
 Create backups for these files, otherwise you will lose your validator node if something wrong happens.

 ### 6. Copy the validtor information

-Please enter the .oraid/config/gentx/ directory.
+Please enter the **.oraid/config/gentx/** directory.
 You'll see a json file which contains your validator information.
 Please copy its content and send us through the email support@orai.io

 ### 7. Wait for the team to setup the genesis file